wtheisen/TerminusBrowser/README.md

 - 4chan - switch client to 4chan mode

 ## Setup <a name="setup"></a>
 To run, either run:

+1. Install dependencies / module with `python3 setup.py develop`
     - `python3 src/commandChan/commandChanVim.py`
-    - check dependencies at src/commandChan/requirements.txt
+    - Whenever you update a package/code need to run `python3 setup.py develop` to build package
-- install package with `python3 setup.py install`
+2. install package with `python3 setup.py install`
     - run with `commandChan` in terminal

 ## TODO List <a name="todoList"></a>